-- 10.1 We will prevent people who pose risks to children from working in our school by ensuring that all individuals working in any capacity at our school have been subjected to safeguarding checks in line with Safer Recruitment best practice and KCSiE, 2023.
-In addition to obtaining the Enhanced DBS certificate described, anyone who is appointed to carry out regulated activity will require additional checks (e.g. Barred List) to ensure they are not prohibited from teaching. - 10.2 We will ensure that agencies and third parties supplying staff provide us evidence that they have made the appropriate level of safeguarding checks on individuals working in our school.
+- 10.1 We will prevent people who pose risks to children from working in our school by ensuring that all individuals working in any capacity at our school have been subjected to safeguarding checks in line with Safer Recruitment best practice and KCSiE, 2024.
+In addition to obtaining an Enhanced DBS certificate (or other level as appropriate), anyone who is appointed to carry out regulated activity will require additional suite of pre-employment checks (e.g. Barred List) to ensure they are not prohibited from teaching.
+This is in line with Part Three of KCSiE 2024 - 10.2 We will ensure that agencies and third parties supplying staff provide us evidence that they have made the appropriate level of safeguarding checks on individuals working in our school.
 The Single Central Record must cover the following people: all staff, including teacher trainees on salaried routes, agency and third-party and supply staff who work at the school.
-The Single Central Record is located in the HR Drive, but with restricted access to staff. - 10.3 Every job description and person specification, and job advertisement will have a clear statement about the safeguarding responsibilities of the post holder.
+The Single Central Record is located in the HR Drive, but with restricted access staff. - 10.3 Every job description and person specification, and job advertisement will have a clear statement about the safeguarding responsibilities of the post holder.
 The school website will echo this within our 'work for us' section.
 The school will consider carrying out an online search on shortlisted candidates to help identify any issues that are publicly available online. - 10.4 We will ensure that at least one member of every interview panel has completed safer recruitment training within the last 3 years. - 10.5 We have a procedure in place to manage allegations against members of staff, supply staff and volunteers (and to respond to Low level concerns) in line with ERYC procedures.
 We will communicate with Local Authority Designated Officer (LADO), through consultations and referrals when needed. - 10.6 Supply teachers we will consider all allegations against an individual not directly employed, where disciplinary procedures do not fully apply, (for example, supply teachers provided by an employment agency) and ensure allegations are dealt with properly and communication with supply agency and Local Authority Designated Officer (LADO) is continued throughout the investigation. - 10.7 There is an agreed Staff Code of Conduct policy which is compliant with 'Safer Recruitment', and includes acceptable use of technologies, staff/student relationships, low level concerns and communications including the use of social media.
-The staff Whistleblowing, Code of Conduct policy and Low Level Concern Policy is located on Google Drive, Shared Drives, aStaff Information 2023/2024, KCSiE and wider key policies.

-10.8 For agency and third-party supply staff, schools and colleges must also include whether written confirmation has been received that the employment business supplying the member of supply staff has carried out the relevant checks and obtained the appropriate certificates, and the date that confirmation was received and whether any enhanced DBS certificate check has been provided in respect of the member of staff.
-This is in line with the requirements of KCSiE, 2023 Part 3.
+The staff Whistleblowing, Code of Conduct Policy and Low Level Concern Policy is located on Google Drive, aStaff Information 2024-2025, KCSiE and Wider Key Policies. - 10.8 For agency and third-party supply staff, schools and colleges must also include whether written confirmation has been received that the employment business supplying the member of supply staff has carried out the relevant checks and obtained the appropriate certificates, and the date that confirmation was received and whether any enhanced DBS certificate check has been provided in respect of the member of staff.
+This is in line with the requirements of KCSiE, 2024 Part 3.